RGCI - What Policies and Procedures Should a Government Contractor Have

 Government Property Management System

 FAR 45.107 requires that FAR 52.245-1, Government Property, be included in any contract under which the contractor will be in possession of Government property.
 FAR 52.245-1(b)(1) states “[t]he Contractor shall have a system of internal controls to manage (control, use, preserve, protect, repair, and maintain) Government property in its possession.
 The system shall be adequate to satisfy the requirements of this clause.
 In doing so, the Contractor shall initiate and maintain the processes, systems, procedures, records, and methodologies necessary for effective and efficient control of Government property.”
 FAR 52.245-1(f) establishes the requirements and criteria the system must meet.
-While a contractor with a limited number of Government property items can limit its implementation to a plan specific to the items, it must still be a written plan meeting the requirements and criteria.
+While a contractor with a limited number of Government property items can limit its implementation to a plan specific to those items, it must still be a written plan that meets the requirements and criteria.

 There is a specific DFARS clause 252.245-7003, Contractor Property Management System Administration; however, the system criteria requirement in (c) simply refers back to FAR 52.245-1(f).